 Until now, this artistic genre has never been conceptualised or organised.
-This, then, is our vision.
+This, then, is our mission.
 Art faber has catalogued numerous works - almost 25,000 to date.
-Eminent artists, in particular in Europe since the eighteenth century, have contributed to its breadth.
-Contemporary design continues to enrich this field of Art faber, through the fine arts, photography, literature, cinema and music among other areas…
+Eminent artists, particularly in Europe since the eighteenth century, have contributed in its growing importance.
+Contemporary design continues to enrich the field of Art faber through the fine arts, photography, literature, cinema and music among other areas.

 What is Art faber?

 Henri Bergson, Philosopher and Nobel Laureate for Literature,

 Homo Faber — the productive man — is at the centre of human history and identity.
 Man's faber-related, productive, trading and, more generally, economic activity has long been a source of inspiration for artists whose works make up Art faber:

 Art faber brings together all forms of aesthetic expressions (fine art, photography, literature, poetry, cinema, music etc.) of the productive world in its artisanal, industrial, commercial and, more generally, economic dimensions.

 Processes of production and commercialisation

 Pr Renaud Sainsaulieu and Jérôme Duval-Hamel,